ainneo/vanilla-js-crud-app2/README.md

 We can add and remove books by entering and deleting the data.

 *** Notes:
-- needs to add input validation
+- need to add input validation with regex
 - for more info: https://medium.com/@jmartinez729/full-crud-with-javascript-1c3fb77f81f